 A tenured appointment can normally be held only by a person in the academic rank of Professor or Associate Professor.
 Tenure may be awarded only to faculty members who are employed by the University and who have demonstrated meritorious performance in each of the three areas of teaching, research/creative work, and leadership and service, and demonstrated excellence in either teaching or research/creative work.
 (Footnote: In the School of Medicine, tenure may be awarded only to faculty members with national or international reputations who have also demonstrated excellence in scholarship and teaching.
 See Regent Law 5.B.4.)
 Once attained, tenure remains in effect regardless of promotion to higher rank.
-Administrative positions do not carry the possibility of tenured appointments and, unless under a properly authorized term contract, are at will positions, but an administrator holding an eligible academic rank may be granted a tenured appointment as a faculty member.
+Administrative positions do not carry the possibility of tenured appointments and, unless under a properly authorized term contract, are at will positions, but an https://wiki.cu.studio/ Printed on 2025/06/01 18:11 2025/06/01 18:11 13/58 Pattern of Administration administrator holding an eligible academic rank may be granted a tenured appointment as a faculty member.
 All tenured and tenure-track faculty members with appointments of 50% or more are members of the system-wide Faculty Senate.